What you will study

 - An emphasis on personal and professional development through independent learning

 - Relevance of topics and practical examples to the context of your own professional practice

 - Illustrative practice activities with solutions, “test your understanding” activities and tutor-marked assignments to reinforce learning

 - Certificate of completion from London School of Finance and Law

-This non-credit two-month course is intended for students who want to gain general knowledge, learn a new skill, upgrade existing skills or develop personal interests in subjects related to economics, finance or accounting.
+This non-credit advanced course is intended for students who want to gain general knowledge, learn a new skill, upgrade existing skills or develop personal interests in subjects related to economics, finance or accounting.

 This course can be taken alongside your degree or professional qualification studies elsewhere or as part of your informal career development programme.
 It will be of particular value to undergraduate, postgraduate or professional students of economics, accounting and business management.

 - Key skills